jwoos/frotz-js/README.md

 3. Copy the dfrotz executable to your path of choice and make note of it

 ### Interfacer
-The constructor takes four arguments currently:
+The constructor takes an object of four arguments currently:

 1. Path to the dumb frotz executable
 	- It has to be dumb frotz as the normal frotz makes use of ncurses